Example of Business Card / Fridge Magnet (90x55mm) The same rules apply for all magnet templates.

 It’s good practice to keep an editable copy of your document before you convert text to outlines and save the file.
 This is so that you can come back and edit it at a later date, instead of having to recreate the artwork with text again.

 This technique incorporates the use of sharp steel rules in a wooden die (form-chase) to cut the magnet.
 The steel rules are bent by mechanical jigs to form the shape that the magnet will be finally cut into.

 Die cutting is a strong visual technique that will offer you 1000’s of design shape possibilities.
 A die cutting design can be straight, square, rectangular, and circular or any specially designed shape.

 The cuts are made on a letterpress machine with the sharp edged steel, die cutting the magnet surface to form the shape.

 The cost of a cutting die depends on the design of the shape and also how many shapes can economically be cut from the magnet sheet.

 For quotes and questions please complete the below form.
-We will contact you within 24 hours.

 Thank you for the fridge magnets – we received them yesterday morning in time for our opening, and they looked fantastic.